Blackheads On Cheeks: Causes, Home Remedies, & Preventive Tips

 2. Sugar Scrub

 Sugar is abrasive and works as a natural exfoliating ingredient (6).
-It helps clear clogged pores on the skin while also eliminating dead skin cells.
+This is especially effective if you are looking to treat blackheads on the chin.
 Add any skin-friendly oil (like coconut, olive, almond, or jojoba oil) to sugar to make the scrub.
 This scrub may also boost and preserve skin moisture.

 What You Need